Download PDF

 Normally, stream gage records are relatively short (i.e. less than 100 years).
 However, within dam and levee safety studies, estimates of the magnitude of infrequent large floods are needed to adequately assess the risk associated with the structure(s) in question.
 Together with the observed record, a probability model (e.g. Log-Pearson Type III, Generalized Extreme Value, Log-Normal, etc.) is used to make inferences about these extremely rare floods.

 In many watersheds, multiple types of flood-causing mechanisms are capable of generating large flows in a given year.
 The annual maximum flood for a given year is the largest of these flows.
-Generally, the annual maximum series (AMS) for a stream is analyzed without regard for the type of flood that caused each individual annual maximum; however, in many cases the AMS may be made of a mixture of floods of varying cause.
+Generally, the annual maximum series (AMS) for a gage location is analyzed without regard for the type of flood that caused each individual annual maximum; however, in many cases the AMS may be made of a mixture of floods of varying cause.
 A foundational assumption to estimating a population probability distribution from a limited sample is that the sample is representative of the population and made of independent and identically-distributed (IID) observations.

 Bald Eagle Creek is affected by different flooding mechanisms occurring on a seasonal basis, which means that the annual maximum series may contain floods caused by more than one mechanism.
 By splitting the record of daily flows at Milesburg into multiple seasons and analyzing them separately, the IID assumption made in analyzing the AMS can be more closely examined.